EricMFink/CivPro/_casebook/chap5.md

 **Summary of Facts**

 The defendant, George Tysen[^Swift1] purchased some land from Nathaniel Norton and Jairus Keith.
 As partial payment, Tyson gave Norton and Keith a bill of exchange.[^Swift2] It turned out that, not only was the land virtually worthless, North and Keith did not actually own it.
-Before the bill of exchange came due, Norton signed it over to the plaintiff, John Swift, ostensibly in payment of a debt.
-Swift may have been in cahoots with Norton and Keith:
+Before the bill of exchange came due, Norton signed it over to the plaintiff, John Swift, ostensibly in payment of a debt.[^Swift3]

 [^Swift1]: